actinia-org/actinia-introduction/docs/index.md

 * Vector Management
 * Resource Management

+List of endpoints shown in the web browser:

-To see a simple **list of endpoints** (and more), see the "paths" section in the [API JSON](https://actinia.mundialis.de/api/v1/swagger.json).
+* To see a simple **list of endpoints** (and more), see the "paths" section in the [API JSON](https://actinia.mundialis.de/api/v1/swagger.json).

+List of endpoints shown on command line:

-To get the available endpoints on command line, run
+* To get the available endpoints on command line, run

 ```bash
 # sudo npm install -g json